ls1intum/Artemis/docs/user/exports.rst

 Export quiz exercise
 --------------------
-Exports the questions and the sample solution of a quiz in JSON format You can export a a quiz exercise by clicking the |export_quiz| button on the exercises overview page.
+Exports the questions and the sample solution of a quiz in JSON format.
+You can export a a quiz exercise by clicking the |export_quiz| button on the exercises overview page.

 Export programming exercise student repositories
 ------------------------------------------------
-Export the student repositories (this can include the repositories for both graded and practice participations) of a programming exercise
+Export the student repositories (this can include the repositories for both graded and practice participations) of a programming exercise.
 To export the repositories click the |export| button and then the |download_repos| button on the |download_scores| page.

 Export exercise submissions